ASUKA1006/Chill-Bot/README.md

-# Chill-Bot
+# Discord bot (named Chill-Bot)
 Bot for Discord.
-From first version to second version.
+Second version now.
 README is in English and Japanese.

 ## Description